janoglezcampos/llvm-yx-callobfuscator/README.md

 * ### How the pass works
     ---
-    Knoledge about indirect syscalling, dynamic stack spoofing and common terms like hooks, register, stack... is assumed.
+    Knoledge about common terms like hooks, register, stack... is assumed.
     This is not an in-depth guide, just enough to get you throw the execution flow.

     First, we go through every defined function in the code; if any of them is found in the config file, we store it.
 Once we find all the functions that will be obfuscated, we create two tables: